 Surrounding ourselves with positive people sprinkles a little magic dust on us.
 It helps change our perspective, look on the bright side, be grateful for our blessings and to embrace life.
 Our interactions with others are thus key in maintaining a healthy heart.
 If we spend time with righteous people, even without conversation, our heart beats differently in their presence.
 Just as the companions of the Prophet (peace be on him) had a raised status from being with him, his way of thinking and behaving rubbed off on them.

 Being with the right people can elevate us spiritually.
 The Sufi tradition has a concept of the perfect shaykh – shakyh al kaamil.
 One who tries to be as close as possible to the character of the Prophet (peace on him).
 They say that a perfect shaykh nurtures his students like a turtle nurtures its eggs – she hauls herself painstakingly to the ideal place, where she digs a hole in the ground with her flippers to bury her eggs away from any danger.
 Some say the gaze of a shaykh al kaamil focused upon his murids (students) can purify their hearts.

 Our hearts are between the fingers of Allah Almighty.
-Abdullah bin Amr bin al reported that he heard Allah’s Messenger (may peace be upon him) as saying:
+Allah’s Messenger (may peace be upon him) said:

 ‘Verily, the hearts of all the sons of Adam are between the two fingers out of the fingers of the Compassionate Lord as one heart.
 He turns that to any (direction) He likes.’
 (Muslim)